-

 3. Mode of administration of Mexidol®

-and the duration of the drug is selected by a doctor depending on the disease and its severity.
-The doctor will prescribe the necessary dose and duration of the drug.
+The dose and duration of use of the drug is selected by the doctor depending on the disease and its severity.
+The doctor will prescribe the necessary dose and duration of use of the drug.
 In addition, you may need to use several drugs to treat the disease.

 The maximum daily dose for adult patients should not exceed 1200 mg.

-The use of the drug for various indications differs.
-Below are features of the use of the drug for various diseases.
+The use of the drug for different indications is different.
+Below are the features of the use of the drug for various diseases.

-In case of discirculatory encephalopathy in the premensol® decompensation phase, it should be prescribed intravenously (the administration of the drug through the syringe) or dropped at a dose of 200-500 mg 1-2 times a day for 14 days.
-Then, intramuscularly 100-250 mg per day over the next 2 weeks, after which it is recommended to take the drug Mexidol® in the form of tablets.
+In case of discirculatory encephalopathy in the decompensation phase, Mexidol® should be administered intravenously by jet (administration of the drug through a syringe) or by drip at a dose of 200-500 mg 1-2 times a day for 14 days.
+Then intramuscularly at 100-250 mg per day for the next 2 weeks, after which it is recommended to take Mexidol® in tablet form.

-For a course prevention of discirculatory encephalopathy, the drug is administered intramuscularly at a dose of 200-250 mg 2 times a day for 10-14 days, after which it is recommended to take the drug Mexidol® in the form of tablets.
+For the course prevention of discirculatory encephalopathy, the drug is administered intramuscularly at a dose of 200-250 mg 2 times a day for 10-14 days, after which it is recommended to take Mexidol® in tablet form.

-In case of chronic brain ischemia, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously dripped or intravenously slowly for 14 days, after which the drug Mexidol® is recommended in the form of tablets.
+In chronic cerebral ischemia, Mexidol® should be prescribed 10 ml (500 mg) 1 time per day intravenously by drip or intravenously by slow jet for 14 days, after which it is recommended to take Mexidol® in tablet form.

-With mild (moderate) cognitive disorders, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously dropped or intravenously slowly for 14 days, after which it is recommended to take the drug Mexidol® in the form of tablets.
+For mild (moderate) cognitive disorders, Mexidol® should be prescribed 10 ml (500 mg) once a day intravenously by drip or intravenously by slow jet for 14 days, after which it is recommended to take Mexidol® in tablet form.

-In case of anxiety disorders, the drug is used intramuscularly in a daily dose of 100-300 mg per day for 14-30 days, after which it is recommended to take the drug Mexidol® in the form of tablets.
+For anxiety disorders, the drug is administered intramuscularly at a daily dose of 100-300 mg per day for 14-30 days, after which it is recommended to take Mexidol® in tablet form.

-With open-angle glaucoma of various stages as part of complex therapy, Mexidol® is administered intramuscularly 100-300 mg per day, 1-3 times a day for 14 days.
+For open-angle glaucoma of various stages, as part of complex therapy, Mexidol® is administered intramuscularly at 100-300 mg per day, 1-3 times per day for 14 days.

-With withdrawal alcohol syndrome, Mexidol® is administered at a dose of 200-500 mg intravenously drip or intramuscularly 2-3 times a day for 5-7 days.
+For alcohol withdrawal syndrome, Mexidol® is administered at a dose of 200-500 mg intravenously by drip or intramuscularly 2-3 times a day for 5-7 days.

-With acute intoxication with antipsychotic agents, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.
+In case of acute intoxication with antipsychotic drugs, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.

 In acute purulent-inflammatory processes of the abdominal cavity (acute necrotic pancreatitis, peritonitis), the drug is prescribed on the first day both in the preoperative and postoperative period.
-The injected doses depend on the form and severity of the disease, the prevalence of the process, and options for the clinical course.
-The cancellation of the drug should be carried out gradually only after a stable positive clinical and laboratory effect.
+The administered doses depend on the form and severity of the disease, the prevalence of the process, and the clinical course options.
+The drug should be discontinued gradually only after a stable positive clinical and laboratory effect.

-In acute edematous (interstitial) pancreatitis, Mexidol® is prescribed 200-500 mg 3 times a day, intravenously drip and intramuscularly.
-The mild severity of necrotic pancreatitis is 100-200 mg 3 times a day intravenously drip and intramuscularly.
-The average severity is 200 mg 3 times a day, intravenously drip.
-Heavy current - in a dosage of 800 mg on the first day, with double administration mode; Further, 200-500 mg 2 times a day with a gradual decrease in the daily dose.
-An extremely severe course -in the initial dosage of 800 mg per day until the manifestations of shock are completely disappeared, to stabilize the condition of 300-500 mg 2 times a day intravenously (in a 0.9 % sodium chloride solution) with a gradual decrease in the daily dosage.
+In acute edematous (interstitial) pancreatitis, Mexidol® is prescribed at 200-500 mg 3 times a day, intravenously by drip and intramuscularly.
+Mild necrotic pancreatitis - 100-200 mg 3 times a day intravenously by drip and intramuscularly.
+Moderate severity - 200 mg 3 times a day, intravenously by drip.
+Severe course - at a dosage of 800 mg on the first day, with a twice-daily administration regimen; then 200-500 mg 2 times a day with a gradual reduction in the daily dose.
+Extremely severe course - at an initial dosage of 800 mg per day until complete disappearance of shock symptoms, after stabilization of the condition, 300-500 mg 2 times a day intravenously by drip (in 0.9% sodium chloride solution) with a gradual reduction in the daily dosage.

 Route (or mode) of administration